-Live in tropical Thailand working up close with monkeys, gibbons, otters, bears and other wild animals.
-Your work helps to educate others on conservation issues and protect endangered animals.
-You can also combine this role with Elephant Care which is based at the same sanctuary.
+You will support the team in caring for the monkeys, bears and other wild animals at the centre.
+The extra support from volunteers is crucial to ensure that every animal receives the optimum level of care.
+Your work will also help to educate others on conservation issues and protect endangered animals.
+You can also combine this role with the Elephant Care project which is based at the same sanctuary.